 Should you keep going?
 Turn around and head for home?
 Find shelter as quickly as possible?

 “Everybody talks about the weather, but nobody does anything about it,” goes an old saying.
 Even so, weather is a great subject to talk about with Scouts.
-What is happening in the sky can give them and you fresh ways for understanding the environment and for deciding whether to put on more sunscreen or dive into a tent.
+What is happening in the sky can give them (and you) fresh ways for understanding the environment and for deciding whether to put on more sunscreen or dive into a tent.

-That breeze and cooling temperatures are caused by a magnificent worldwide weather machine affecting every place on the globe.
+That breeze and those cooling temperatures are caused by a magnificent worldwide weather machine affecting every place on the globe.
 It is powered by energy from the sun and follows somewhat predictable patterns.